marcioassissilva/Projetos-Data-Science/README.md

 # Márcio de Assis
 <sub>*Director of Information Technology and Innovation in the Unis Educational group*</sub>

 I have been working as Director of Technology information and Innovation in the educational group Unis.
 I am certified as a  "Project management Professional" (PMP) by institute PMI.
-In the last fewers years I led projects Technology in the educational field.
-During these years I have acquired skills solving problems, project execution, management team and process automation using resources of technology.
+In the last few years, I led projects Technology in the educational field.
+During this time, I have acquired skills in solving problems, project execution, management team and process automation using resources of technology.
 I am a professor of Project Management and Introduction to Programming at Grupo Unis.

 My credentials include a degree in Computer Science and an MBA in Business Management from Fundação Getulio Vargas (FGV).
 I am currently pursuing a master's degree in Regional Development by the UNIS Group.